 // WHO WE ARE

-We will bring together the experiences of young people across the UK and work with key influencers to change the way social media companies tackle online abuse.
+Bringing together the experiences of young people across the UK and work with key influencers to change the way social media companies tackle online abuse.

 // WHAT WE BELIEVE